I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 Life went back to normal for me and my horses.
 Then, as we headed into winter a few months later, a yardie pal had a COPD horse who was not responding to Ventipulmin.
 She asked if I could put together some 'Kelso Herbs' for her, so of course I did.
 A couple of days later, her horse was much improved.

 Soon I was bagging up more and more bundles of Kelso Herbs, and as people kept asking, someone casually said I should think about selling them on Ebay.
 Blimey - really?
 So I thought about it, and wondered whether maybe there was something in this herby stuff.
-I didn't know a huge lot about them, other than completely trusting their medicinal abilities, but I could learn couldn't I?
-Inspired and determined, I started swatting and by December 2007 I had an Ebay page alongside my full-time job; Kelso's Herbs were given a new name, BreathePlus, so named because those herbs had literally got Kelso breathing again.
+I didn't know a huge lot about them, other than completely believing in their medicinal abilities, but I could learn couldn't I?
+Inspired and determined, I started swatting and by December 2007 I had an Ebay page alongside my full-time job.
+Kelso's Herbs were given a new name, BreathePlus, so named because those herbs had literally got Kelso breathing again.

 The Ebay page took off.
 Within a month, by end January 2008, I had a website.
 Thanks to Kelso, my life was starting to change.
 The learning, however, had only just begun.